-In addition to the benefit, the child's permanent medical disability must be established as 100% by the National Insurance Institute
+- In addition to the benefit, the child's permanent medical disability should be established as 100% by National Insurance Institute Medical Committee

 Who is eligible?